 As a supporter of NADRA or the North America Deck and Railing Association, we are highly qualified deck builders that can provide a deck inspection for you.
 Miles Bradley has the training, expertise, and special knowledge to provide deck inspections and repair your damaged deck.
 We can help repair and replace your old deck with new composite deck materials that can stand the test of time.
 All decks that we construct are up to code and will pass any inspection with flying colors.

-There are a few factors around your pool deck that play with your decks wear and tear around the pool; foot traffic, chemicals and sun exposure.
+There are a few factors around your pool deck that play with your deck’s wear and tear around the pool; foot traffic, chemicals and sun exposure.
 These are three important things to consider when caring for your pool deck.
-With the pool water splashing on the deck, the sun beating down and people in, out and walking all over the deck through the summer it takes a toll on your deck.
-You will gradually see the color fade, cracks, holes and the wood wear out.
+With the pool water splashing on the deck, the sun beating down, and people in, out, and walking all over the deck through the summer it takes a toll on your deck.
+You will gradually see the color fade, cracks, holes, and the wood wears out.

 Are you ready to repair or completely rebuild your pool deck?
 We do complete deck remodeling or repairs whatever your deck needs.
 Want another color?
 Style?
 Advice?
 Call TODAY 248-478-8660 serving Michigan and the Chicago Land area.